younrx/CTF_Irek1/README.md

 Thus, the input `unlockXX` seems to not be the expected input (because it cannot perform 8 chekcs on an only 4-length input (2 data characters + 2 final characters))

-> Remark: Is accepting this short-version command `unlockXX` an unexpected bahavior ?
+> Remark: Is accepting this short-version command `unlockXX` an unexpected behavior ?
 Or is it a feature that we should exploit ?

 Here are the pre-defined values given by Ghidra:
 ```